-India’s natural stone formations are among the oldest and most geologically mature in the world, with some granites dating back over 3 billion years.
-Studies indicate that Indian granites exhibit high uniaxial compressive strength (112–136 MPa), making them exceptionally durable and resistant to weathering1.
-European granites, such as those from Scotland’s Lewisian Gneiss Complex, are also ancient (2.7–3.0 billion years old) but show varying strength levels due to mineralogical differences2.
-This geological maturity, combined with India’s vast deposits and diverse colour variations, makes Indian natural stones a preferred choice for architects and builders worldwide.
+India's natural stone formations are among the oldest and most geologically mature in the world, with some granites dating back over 3 billion years.
+Studies indicate that Indian granites exhibit high uniaxial compressive strength (112–136 MPa), making them exceptionally durable and resistant to weathering.
+European granites, such as those from Scotland's Lewisian Gneiss Complex, are also ancient (2.7–3.0 billion years old) but show varying strength levels due to mineralogical differences.
+This geological maturity, combined with India's vast deposits and diverse colour variations, makes Indian natural stones a preferred choice for architects and builders worldwide.

 India contributes nearly 27% of global production as one of the largest natural stone producers.
 It offers extensive materials, including granite, marble, sandstone, limestone, basalt, slate, and schist.
-With deposits estimated at 1,700 million cubic metres, Indian quarries provide a variety of stone types, each with unique characteristics suited to different architectural applications.3
+With deposits estimated at 1,700 million cubic metres, Indian quarries provide a variety of stone types, each with unique characteristics suited to different architectural applications.

 Beyond their visual appeal, Indian natural stones are prized for their exceptional durability, versatility, low maintenance, and diverse aesthetic options.
 Many of these stones are naturally weather-resistant and require minimal upkeep, making them ideal for contemporary and traditional designs.